 1. Do not add llms.txt expecting AI citations

 It will not move your position in AI Overviews, and there is no confirmed evidence it changes whether ChatGPT, Claude, or Perplexity cite you.
-When we measured AI citations across four engines, the brands winning were winning on content depth and entity clarity, not on a text file.
+When we measured AI citations across four engines and compared the tools that track them, the brands winning were winning on content depth and entity clarity, not on a text file.
 Anyone selling llms.txt as an AEO tactic is selling something the data does not support.

 3. Spend the real effort on what actually moves citations

-The work that demonstrably lifts AI citation rate is structural, and it is the same work that has always earned organic visibility: direct-answer openings, FAQ schema, named-entity binding, and off-site mentions in sources AI engines trust.
-That is covered in depth in our guide to AEO versus SEO for B2B SaaS.
+The work that demonstrably lifts AI citation rate is structural, and it is the same work that has always earned organic visibility: direct-answer openings, FAQ blocks, named-entity binding, and off-site mentions in sources AI engines trust.
+That is covered in depth in our guide to AEO versus SEO for B2B SaaS, and engine-by-engine in our playbook on how to rank in ChatGPT.
 None of it is a file you can upload in an afternoon, which is exactly why a file you can upload in an afternoon keeps getting oversold.

 Frequently asked questions